arobase-che/remark-attr/README.md

 This plugin add support of custom attributes to Markdown syntax.

-**This is an alpha not ready to be used in production.**
+**This is an alpha not ready to be used in production.** but will be soon.

-For the moment, it only support image and link.

-It aimed to support any other elements of the markdown syntax.

-Also for security reasons, this plugin should use [html-element-attributes](https://github.com/wooorm/html-element-attributes).
+Also for security reasons, this plugin use [html-element-attributes](https://github.com/wooorm/html-element-attributes).
-The use of JavaScript attributes (onload for example) must not be allowed by default.
+The use of JavaScript attributes (onload for example) is not allowed by default.

 ## Default Syntax

 Images :
 ```markdown